Recently I’ve noticed an increase in my dentist’s efforts to remind me of appointments.

 When I coach my adult clients, I always tell them preparation is the key to success.
-So when you are trying to get to an appointment on time, be sure to prepare for it by knowing how long it will actually take you to get there.
+So when you are trying to get to an appointment on time, prepare for it by knowing how long it will take you to get there.
 Considering the time awareness challenges so many people with ADHD have, guessing about this is not a good idea.

 Be sure to factor in the time it will take to get out of the house, possible traffic, parking delays, and even slow elevators.

-When you’ve figured out how long it will take, multiple it times two.
+When you’ve figured out how long it will take, multiply it twice.

 Yes, times two.

-Even with all that factoring in, it is common to still underestimate how long it will take to get somewhere.
+Even with all that factoring in, it is common to underestimate how long it will take to get somewhere.
 Multiplying times two allows for those pesky delays.
-The idea of making and keeping appointments may seem to be a trivial matter to most, but for someone with ADHD, it can be a real problem.
+Making and keeping appointments may seem trivial to most, but for someone with ADHD, it can be a real problem.

-Good news is that this is a problem that can be solved – as long as you put a few habits, systems and steps into place.
+The good news is that this is a problem that can be solved if you put a few habits, systems, and steps into place.

-Laurie Dupar, Senior Certified ADHD Coach and trained Psychiatric Nurse Practitioner, specializes in working with clients who have been diagnosed with ADD/ADHD and want to finally understand how their brain works, minimize their challenges and get things done!
+Laurie Dupar, Certified ADHD Life Coach, trained Psychiatric Nurse Practitioner, and founder of the International ADHD Coach Training Center specializes in working with clients diagnosed with ADD/ADHD who want to finally understand how their brain works, minimize their challenges, and get things done!
 Through individual/group coaching, live speaking, and her writing, she helps clients and their loved ones use effective strategies to minimize their ADHD challenges so they can experience success.
-She is the co-author and editor of 365+1 Ways to Succeed with ADHD and author of Brain Surfing and 31 Other Awesome Qualities of ADHD.
-For more information, please visit https://www.coachingforadhd.com
+She is the co-author and editor of 365+1 Ways to Succeed with ADHD and the author of Brain Surfing and 31 Other Awesome Qualities of ADHD.
+For more information, please visit https://www.coachingforadhd.com.

 Want to learn more about using your ADHD to your advantage?
 Check out my most popular blogs below!
 And don’t forget to subscribe to my blog!